Ecallantide (Subcutaneous route)

 Proper Use of This Medicine:

-A nurse or other trained health professional will give you this medicine in a hospital or emergency clinic.
-This medicine is given as a shot under your skin.
+A nurse or other trained health professional will give you or your child this medicine in a hospital or emergency clinic.
+This medicine is given as a shot under your skin (usually in the abdomen, thigh, or upper arm).

 Precautions While Using This Medicine:

-It is very important that your doctor check your progress closely to make sure that this medicine is working properly and to decide if you should continue to receive it.
+It is very important that your doctor check your or your child's progress closely to make sure that this medicine is working properly and to decide if you should continue to receive it.

 This medicine may cause a serious type of allergic reaction called anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor or nurse right away if you have a cough; difficulty with swallowing; dizziness; a fast heartbeat; wheezing; shortness of breath; trouble with breathing; chest tightness; swelling in your face, hands, tongue, or throat; a fever; chills; a runny nose or sneezing; itching or hives; or lightheadedness or faintness after you get the injection.
+Tell your doctor or nurse right away if you have a cough, difficulty with swallowing, dizziness, a fast heartbeat, wheezing, shortness of breath, trouble breathing, chest tightness, swelling in your face, hands, tongue, or throat, a fever, chills, a runny nose or sneezing, itching or hives, or lightheadedness or faintness after you get the injection.

 Side Effects of This Medicine: